OneSignal

 About Integration

-Apphud can update User Tags in OneSignal.
+Apphud updates User Tags in OneSignal.
 Tags are key-value attributes that allow you to target specific users or groups using Segments and send personalized messages with Tag Substitution.

 How to Add Integration?